 The best time to visit the Kumbhalgarh Fort is during monsoon or winters between the months of July to February.
 The climate is cooler and suitable for people to walk around and explore the fort.

-Hope you would have enjoyed reading this blog post on Kumbhalgarh fort.
+Hope you would have enjoyed reading this blog post/travel guide on Kumbhalgarh Fort.
 To get regular updates on upcoming blog posts from On a Cheap Trip, please subscribe by entering your name and E-mail address in the Newsletter below.
 You can follow me on Facebook, Instagram, Pinterest as well as on Twitter.